trappergor/cpp-docs.ru-ru/docs/mfc/reference/canimationbaseobject-class.md

     CAnimationVariable*>& lst) = 0;
 ```

-### <a name="parameters"></a>Параметры
+### <a name="parameters"></a>Parameters
  `lst`
- Список, в который должны быть заполнены с переменными анимации, содержащийся в объекте анимации.
+ A list that must be filled with animation variables contained in an animation object.

-### <a name="remarks"></a>Примечания
+### <a name="remarks"></a>Remarks
- Это чисто виртуальный метод, который должен быть переопределен в производном классе. Объекта анимации, в зависимости от его типа, содержит одну или несколько переменных анимации. Например CAnimationPoint содержит две переменные для координаты X и Y соответственно. Базовый класс CAnimationBaseObject реализует некоторые универсальные методы, которые работают на список переменных анимации: ApplyTransitions, ClearTransitions, EnableValueChangedEvent, EnableIntegerValueChangedEvent. Эти методы вызова GetAnimationVariableList, который заполняется в производном классе фактический анимации переменные, содержащиеся в определенного объекта анимации, затем цикл по списку и выполнять необходимые действия. При создании объекта пользовательской анимации для lst необходимо добавить все переменные анимации, содержащиеся в этом объекте.
+ This is a pure virtual method that must be overridden in a derived class.
+An animation object, depending on its type, contains one or more animation variables.
+For example, CAnimationPoint contains two variables, for X and Y coordinates respectively.
+The base class CAnimationBaseObject implements some generic methods, which act on a list of animation variables: ApplyTransitions, ClearTransitions, EnableValueChangedEvent, EnableIntegerValueChangedEvent.
+These methods call GetAnimationVariableList, which is filled in a derived class with actual animation variables contained in a particular animation object, then loop over the list and perform necessary actions.
+If you create a custom animation object, you must add to lst all animation variables contained in that object.

-##  <a name="getautodestroytransitions"></a>CAnimationBaseObject::GetAutodestroyTransitions
+##  <a name="getautodestroytransitions"></a>  CAnimationBaseObject::GetAutodestroyTransitions
- Сообщает ли связанные перехода, автоматически удаляются.
+ Tells whether related transition are destroyed automatically.

 ```
 BOOL GetAutodestroyTransitions() const;
 ```

-### <a name="return-value"></a>Возвращаемое значение
+### <a name="return-value"></a>Return Value
- Значение TRUE, если связанные с ней переходы, удаляются автоматически. Если значение равно FALSE, переход объектов должна быть освобождена путем вызова приложения.
+ If TRUE, related transitions are destroyed automatically; if FALSE, transition objects should be deallocated by calling application.

-### <a name="remarks"></a>Примечания
+### <a name="remarks"></a>Remarks
- По умолчанию этот флаг имеет значение TRUE. Установите этот флаг только в том случае, если выделенный переход в стеке или переходы, должна быть освобождена вызывающим приложением.
+ By default this flag is TRUE.
+Set this flag only if you allocated transition on the stack and/or transitions should be deallocated by the calling application.

-##  <a name="getgroupid"></a>CAnimationBaseObject::GetGroupID
+##  <a name="getgroupid"></a>  CAnimationBaseObject::GetGroupID
- Возвращает идентификатор текущей группы.
+ Returns current Group ID.

 ```
 UINT32 GetGroupID() const;
 ```

-### <a name="return-value"></a>Возвращаемое значение
+### <a name="return-value"></a>Return Value
- Идентификатор текущей группы.
+ Current Group ID.

-### <a name="remarks"></a>Примечания
+### <a name="remarks"></a>Remarks
- Этот метод используется для получения идентификатора группы.
-0, в том случае, если идентификатор группы не задано явным образом в конструкторе или с SetID.
+ Use this method to retrieve Group ID.
+It's 0 if Group ID has not been set explicitly in constructor or with SetID.

-##  <a name="getobjectid"></a>CAnimationBaseObject::GetObjectID
+##  <a name="getobjectid"></a>  CAnimationBaseObject::GetObjectID
- Возвращает идентификатор текущего объекта.
+ Returns current Object ID.

 ```
 UINT32 GetObjectID() const;
 ```

-### <a name="return-value"></a>Возвращаемое значение
+### <a name="return-value"></a>Return Value
- Идентификатор текущего объекта.
+ Current Object ID.

-### <a name="remarks"></a>Примечания
+### <a name="remarks"></a>Remarks
- Этот метод используется для получения идентификатора объекта.
-0, в том случае, если идентификатор объекта не было задано явно в конструкторе или с SetID.
+ Use this method to retrieve Object ID.
+It's 0 if Object ID has not been set explicitly in constructor or with SetID.

-##  <a name="getuserdata"></a>CAnimationBaseObject::GetUserData
+##  <a name="getuserdata"></a>  CAnimationBaseObject::GetUserData
- Возвращает данные, определенные пользователем.
+ Returns user defined data.

 ```
 DWORD GetUserData() const;
 ```

-### <a name="return-value"></a>Возвращаемое значение
+### <a name="return-value"></a>Return Value
- Значение пользовательских данных.
+ A value of custom data.

-### <a name="remarks"></a>Примечания
+### <a name="remarks"></a>Remarks
- Этот метод вызывается для получения пользовательских данных во время выполнения. Возвращаемое значение будет равно 0, если он не инициализирован явным образом в конструкторе или с SetUserData.
+ Call this method to retrieve the custom data at runtime.
+The returned value will be 0 if it was not explicitly initialized in constructor or with SetUserData.

-##  <a name="m_bautodestroytransitions"></a>CAnimationBaseObject::m_bAutodestroyTransitions
+##  <a name="m_bautodestroytransitions"></a>  CAnimationBaseObject::m_bAutodestroyTransitions
- Указывает, следует ли автоматически удаляются связанные с ней переходы.
+ Specifies whether related transitions should be automatically destroyed.

 ```
 BOOL m_bAutodestroyTransitions;
 ```

-##  <a name="m_dwuserdata"></a>CAnimationBaseObject::m_dwUserData
+##  <a name="m_dwuserdata"></a>  CAnimationBaseObject::m_dwUserData
- Сохраняет пользовательские данные.
+ Stores user-defined data.

 ```
 DWORD m_dwUserData;
 ```

-##  <a name="m_ngroupid"></a>CAnimationBaseObject::m_nGroupID
+##  <a name="m_ngroupid"></a>  CAnimationBaseObject::m_nGroupID
- Указывает идентификатор группы объекта анимации.
+ Specifies the Group ID of the animation object.

 ```
 UINT32 m_nGroupID;
 ```

-##  <a name="m_nobjectid"></a>CAnimationBaseObject::m_nObjectID
+##  <a name="m_nobjectid"></a>  CAnimationBaseObject::m_nObjectID
- Указывает идентификатор объекта объекта анимации.
+ Specifes the Object ID of the animation object.

 ```
 UINT32 m_nObjectID;
 ```

-##  <a name="m_pparentcontroller"></a>CAnimationBaseObject::m_pParentController
+##  <a name="m_pparentcontroller"></a>  CAnimationBaseObject::m_pParentController
- Указатель на родительский контроллер анимации.
+ A pointer to the parent animation controller.

 ```
 CAnimationController* m_pParentController;
 ```

-##  <a name="setautodestroytransitions"></a>CAnimationBaseObject::SetAutodestroyTransitions
+##  <a name="setautodestroytransitions"></a>  CAnimationBaseObject::SetAutodestroyTransitions
- Задает флаг, который упорядочивает автоматически уничтожить переходов.
+ Sets a flag that orders to automatically destroy transitions.

 ```
 void SetAutodestroyTransitions(BOOL bValue);
 ```

-### <a name="parameters"></a>Параметры
+### <a name="parameters"></a>Parameters
  `bValue`
- Указывает, автоматического удаления флаг.
+ Specifies the auto destroy flag.

-### <a name="remarks"></a>Примечания
+### <a name="remarks"></a>Remarks
- Установите этот флаг только в том случае, если выделить объекты переход с помощью оператора new. Если для какой-либо причине перехода объекты размещаются в стеке, автоматического удаления флага должно быть значение FALSE. По умолчанию этот флаг имеет значение TRUE.
+ Set this flag only if you allocated transition objects using operator new.
+If for some reason transition objects are allocated on the stack, the auto destroy flag should be FALSE.
+By default this flag is TRUE.

-##  <a name="setid"></a>CAnimationBaseObject::SetID
+##  <a name="setid"></a>  CAnimationBaseObject::SetID
- Задает новые идентификаторы.
+ Sets new IDs.

 ```
 void SetID(